Winter Health Check

 “When you drink alcohol, you lose around 4 times as much fluid as you drink.

-It is therefore easy to understand why dehydrated often occurs.
+It is therefore easy to understand why dehydration often occurs.
 Dehydration symptoms are much like your classic hangover symptoms and will include headache, nausea and fatigue.
 These symptoms will become present when you are about 2-percent dehydrated, which is about when you start to feel thirst.

 Avoiding alcohol means better hydration and sleep which will reduce hangovers and headaches, reduce tiredness, reduce sickness, increase your concentration and improve your overall control over emotions and behaviour.
 This leads to more productivity, better decision making and overall less accidents, regrets and more enjoyment.